idembele70/todo/documentation/specification.md

 - The input field cleared after the todo is added.
 - The `Add` button becomes disabled.
+- The new todo appears in the list below.

 #### TL-0005 - Edit Todo